hashicorp/terraform-provider-azurerm/website/docs/r/autoscale_setting.html.markdown

 the number of cores that are available in your subscription.

 * `default` - (Required) Specifies the number of instances that are available for scaling if metrics are not available for evaluation.
-The default is only used if the current instance cout is lower than the default.
+The default is only used if the current instance count is lower than the default.

 `rule` supports the following: